migsc/cmdeagle/docs/README.md

 > **Note:** For security reasons, executable binaries cannot be bundled.
 Instead, use the `build` script to compile and place executables in the appropriate location.

-###### `validate` key
+###### `validate` setting

-The `validate` key defines a script that runs at runtime before the main command execution.
+The `validate` setting defines a script that runs at runtime before the main command execution.
 It's used to validate arguments, flags, and other conditions before proceeding with the command.

 ```yaml
 validate: |